E.scripts will touch more Australians, more often, than any other clinical application

 - the technology platform;

 - the governance structure.

 Of the three, the first two are relatively common across national boundaries and jurisdictions, while the third, governance and legislation, is dependent on national and regional jurisdictional control.
 While the terminology is fairly common across borders, it is also complex due to the requirement to be consistent with other overlapping, patient-centric, clinical applications and services.
 As such, different names are used in different countries, which will require a naming framework and rules to be collaboratively developed.

 Internationally, the harmonisation of prescription messaging standards involves substantial committee work in HL7 organisations and ISO/TC 215, Working Group 6 (Pharmacy Terminology).
-The IT-014-06-04 working group is linked into this international effort and is determined to deliver appropriate standards to the Australian health sector.
-Standards that will underpin the collaborative process between the doctor, patient and pharmacist in adapting to electronic representation of a prescription.

 Of all the health sector clinical documents, prescriptions are the most prevalent.
 In Australia, patients experience the prescription process in greater numbers than for any other clinical application.
 This process is federally regulated and highly subsidised and crosses all points of clinical care.

 Prescriptions link three broad levels of data interoperability:

 - the supply chain for unique, aligned and synchronised product identification;

 - the clinical functionality of diagnosis, prescribing and dispensing; and culminating in

 - the record of the transaction and the content of the transaction being seamlessly archived in a patient’s Electronic Health Record—alongside other patient record information.